wuzixiao/wuzixiao2.github.io/_posts/2015-04-10-thought-about-startup.md

 Since last year July, AMLPro has been developing for 7 months, now the 1st version is nearly done and soon will be deployed for a company!

-Yesterday, I read <a href="http://www.talkingquickly.co.uk/2015/04/what-id-tell-myself-about-startups/">this</a>blog.
-The author talked about his thought about his 5 years startups, that I agree a lot.
-But I know that even I know all of his talk about, I still will make mistakes.
+Yesterday, I read <a href="http://www.talkingquickly.co.uk/2015/04/what-id-tell-myself-about-startups/">this</a> blog.
+The author talked about his thought about his 5 years startups.
+I know that even I remember all of the content he wrote in this blog, I still will make mistakes.
 Anyway, making progress is a good thing.

 Here is some keypoints of his thoughts that I agree.